IRS Forms

 8453-TE vs 8879-TE, Which One Do You Need?

 You have two clean signature paths for exempt e-filing.
 If an ERO is driving the submission and captures your officer’s PIN-based e-signature, you use Form 8879-TE.
-If an ISP transmits without an ERO, or the instructions require a declaration with paper attachments or payment authorization, you use 8453-TE.
+If an ISP transmits without an ERO, or the instructions require a signed declaration with payment authorization, you use 8453-TE.
+The signed form is scanned to PDF and transmitted electronically with the return; there is no paper-mail option.
 Think of 8879-TE as the PIN route and 8453-TE as the signed declaration route.

 Quick Comparison